lvcabral/brs-engine/docs/customization.md

 ### Custom Features

-In the **Device Information** section above, the `deviceInfo` object has an `Array` parameter named `customFeatures` that can be used to pass specific features implemented by the host application to the apps.
+In the **Device Information** section above, the `deviceInfo` object has an `Array` parameter named `customFeatures` that can be used to pass specific features implemented by the host application to the BrightScript apps.

 For example, if you want to define that your application is running on a device that supports touch features, emulating the remote control, you can add `customFeatures: ["touch_controls"]`.
 Inside the app, you can check this feature as follows: